Incorporation of model accuracy in gravitational wave Bayesian inference: Methods

 The parameters of a binary are inferred from a gravitational-wave signal through Bayesian inference.
 Here, the model dependent posterior distribution for parameters $\boldsymbol{\lambda} = \{\lambda_{1}, \lambda_{2}, ..., \lambda_{j}\}$ is obtained through Bayes' theorem,

 where $\Pi(\boldsymbol{\lambda} \vert \model_{i})$ is the probability of the parameters $\boldsymbol{\lambda}$ given the model $\model_{i}$, otherwise known as the prior; $\mathcal{L}(d \vert \boldsymbol{\lambda}, \model_{i})$ is the probability of observing the data given the parameters $\boldsymbol{\lambda}$ and model $\model_{i}$, otherwise known as the likelihood; and $\mathcal{Z}$ is the probability of observing the data given the model $\mathcal{Z} = \int{\Pi(\boldsymbol{\lambda} \vert \model_{i})\, \mathcal{L}(d \vert \boldsymbol{\lambda}, \model_{i})\, d\boldsymbol{\lambda}}$, otherwise known as the evidence.
 It is often not possible to trivially evaluate the model dependent posterior distribution; the challenge is evaluating the evidence since it involves computing the likelihood times prior for all points in the parameter space.
 Thankfully, nested sampling was developed to estimate the evidence through stochastic sampling and return the model dependent posterior distribution as a by-product\cite{Skilling:2006}.
-Here, a set of \textit{live points} are randomly drawn from the prior, and the point with the lowest likelihood is stored and replaced with another point randomly drawn from the prior; the new point is accepted through the the Metropolis-Hastings algorithm\cite{Hastings:1970aa}.
+Here, a set of \textit{live points} are randomly drawn from the prior, and the point with the lowest likelihood is stored and replaced with another point randomly drawn from the \emph{likelihood-constrained prior}; the new point is randomly drawn from the prior provided that the likelihood is larger than the point that it is replacing.
 This iterative process continues until the highest likelihood region(s) is identified.

 When there is an ensemble of models, Bayesian model averaging can be used to marginalize over the model uncertainty,

 where $p(\model_{i} \vert d) $ is the probability of the model $\model_{i}$ given the data, $\Pi(\model_{i})$ is the discrete prior probability for the choice of model, and $N$ is the number of models in the ensemble.
 For the case of uniform priors for the model, i.e., $\Pi(\model_{i}) = 1 / N$, Bayesian model averaging simply averages the model-dependent posterior distributions, weighted by the evidence.